 Habitat and range

 Short, stubby legs make them ill-equipped physically for a lot of traveling.
-Their home range may be up to 1 1/2 square miles, or as small as 20 acres.
+Their home range may be up to 1-1/2 square miles (2.4 km), or as small as 20 acres (8.1 ha).
 A yard offering plentiful food may reduce their range even more — why stray too far away from a good thing?

 The next time you see a skunk lying dead on the road, you’ll know that it isn’t better off dead.
 If it’s a mother raising offspring, her young may starve to death or have now lost their teacher of life-skills.
 To her litter mates, she’s a lost playmate who squealed with joy whenever they reunited.
-And nature has lost an important predator.
+And nature has lost a significant predator.

 Skunks have few predators, except human ones driving vehicles (the most common cause of their death) and those who intentionally kill them as pests.
-Their only other serious predator is the Great-horned Owl, who seems impervious to their foul odor, but there’s also some predation from Mountain Lions, foxes and hawks.
+Their only other serious predator is the Great-horned Owl, which seems impervious to their foul odor, but there’s also some predation from Mountain Lions, foxes and hawks.

-Skunks and rabies
+Striped Skunks and rabies

-Rabies is a deadly disease and a serious matter, and skunks are more prone than some other mammals to get rabies.
-Still, only 1,627 skunks across the country were found infected with rabies in 2011 (the most recent report from the U.S. Centers for Disease Control).
-The statistics illustrate that the percentage of infected skunks is quite low within a population of animals that inhabits the entire country.
+Rabies is a deadly disease and a serious matter, and skunks are more prone than some other mammals to get it.
+Still, only 1,365 skunks across the country were found infected with rabies in 2015, according to the most recent report from the U.S. Centers for Disease Control.
+The statistic illustrates that the percentage of infected skunks is quite low within a population of animals that inhabits the entire country.